This article was updated on the 11th September 2019.

-places to install lighting systems.
-For one thing, heat produced by a light inside a refrigerator or freezer places an additional load on the refrigeration system.
-For another, at freezing or near-freezing temperatures, fluorescent lights produce only a fraction of their normal light output while using just as much electricity.
+Firstly, the heat produced by a light inside a refrigerator or freezer places an additional load on the refrigeration system.
+Secondly, at freezing or near-freezing temperatures, fluorescent lights produce only a fraction of their normal light output while using just as much electricity.

-Poly Optics Australia Pty Ltd, an Australian company, has taken on the challenge of developing a lighting system for commercial refrigeration systems that provides comparable levels of illumination and is both attractive and energy-efficient.
+Australian company Poly Optics Australia Pty Ltd. has taken on the challenge of developing a lighting system for commercial refrigeration systems that provide comparable levels of illumination and is both attractive and energy-efficient.

-Poly Optics has developed specialised technology to produce fibre optic cable for transporting and emitting light for specialised applications, and has coupled this expertise with the latest lighting technology using LEDs (Light Emitting Diodes).
+Poly Optics has developed specialized technology to produce fiber optic cables for transporting and emitting light for specialized applications.
+They have coupled this expertise with the latest lighting technology using light emitting diodes (LEDs).

 The company received funding assistance through the Queensland Sustainable Energy Innovation Fund to develop such an energy-saving lighting system for commercial refrigerators.

-Light emitting diodes have been widely available for more than 30 years for use as small indicator lights.
-However, only in recent years have white LEDs become available.
-Initially, white LEDs were relatively inefficient and extremely expensive; however, LED technology has improved dramatically and new LED lamps becoming available are more efficient, lower in cost, and higher power.
+LEDs were invented in 1962, with the first being a red LED.
+Since 1968, LEDs have been widely available for use as small indicator lights.
+Initially, white LEDs were relatively inefficient and extremely expensive; however, LED technology has improved dramatically and new LED lamps that are easily accessible are more efficient, lower in cost, and work to a higher power.

-Over the course of the project, as more efficient and higher-power LED light sources were developed, Poly Optics produced a range of prototype systems.
-By the conclusion of the project, Poly Optics had developed an LED refrigerator lamp that used half the power of a standard fluorescent tube, while producing equivalent light output and ambience.
-By producing less heat within the refrigeration cabinet, the prototype LED lamp reduced overall power consumption by nearly one-third, and reduced the risk of food spoilage.
+Throughout Poly Optics’ project, as more efficient and higher-power LED light sources were developed, the company has produced a range of prototype systems.
+By the conclusion of the project, Poly Optics had developed an LED refrigerator lamp that used half the power of a standard fluorescent tube, while producing the equivalent light output and ambiance.
+By producing less heat within the refrigeration cabinet, the prototype LED lamp reduced overall power consumption by nearly one-third and reduced the risk of food spoilage.

-Since the fibre optic cable is made from polymer materials, the technology eliminates the use of glass within the refrigerated cabinet, avoiding the potential for broken glass to contaminate food products.
+Since the fiber optic cable is made from polymer materials, the technology eliminates the use of glass within the refrigerated cabinet.
+This removes the potential risk of broken glass mixing with food and drink products.

 Poly Optics continues to refine their technology as LED technology evolves and efficiency improves.
-By mid-2007, Poly Optics was able to produce a refrigerator light containing a single 10 watt LED, producing 500 lumens of light.
-Operated continuously over ten years, the lamp would provide electricity costs savings of about $700, compared to a conventional fluorescent fitting.
-The selling price is expected to be around $250, which would allow capital and finance costs to be repaid in four to five years.
+By mid-2007, Poly Optics was able to produce a refrigerator light containing a single 10-watt LED, producing 500 lumens of light.
+When operated continuously over ten years, the lamp would provide electricity costs savings of about $700, compared to a conventional fluorescent fitting.

-In 2007, Poly Optics won the EPA’s Innovation in Sustainable Technologies Award for its fibre optic lighting systems integrating optical cables and LEDs (see http://www.epa.qld.gov.au/environmental_management/sustainability/industry/epa_sustainable_industries_awards_2007).
+Poly Optics won the EPA’s Innovation in Sustainable Technologies Award for its fiber optic lighting systems integrating optical cables and LEDs.